tristanpenman/lung-segmentation-tool/README.md

 # Lung Segmentation Tool

-## Overview

-This package contains scripts to perform lung segmentation on a CT scan, and view the result using OpenGL.
+This package contains scripts to perform lung segmentation on a CT scan.
+These have been combined into a simple visualisation tool that can be used to inspect CT scans using OpenGL.

 The segmentation functions are based on a traditional CV-based algorithm, described in the [Kaggle DSB 2017 Tutorial](https://www.kaggle.com/c/data-science-bowl-2017#tutorial).